Skip to main content

 flow05

-Forking data stream with publish().
+Redirecting a data stream into a flow with publish().

 Exercise

 Experiment with starting and stopping the subscriber and publisher above in different orders.
+Use simstream(pace) to generate simulated streams.

 Multiple subscribers